-Nina Barbuto, Director
+Nina Barbuto, Executive Director

 Nina’s passion for art, new media and social learning led her to found Assemble, a community space for arts + technology, in 2011.
 On her own, Nina works in a variety of media including architecture, film, sound, and installation and often explores the idea of recycling noise into a system or elevating the vernacular to the spectacular.
 Nina co-founded I Made It!
 Market in 2007.
 An idea based on urban acupuncture, this nomadic market partners with community, arts and non-profit organizations to raise funds and awareness to assist in improving their communities while allowing local artists and crafters to sell their wares.
 Nina holds degrees in architecture from Southern California Institute of Architecture and Carnegie Mellon University, where she is also adjunct faculty.